dmptrluke/django-csp-helpers/README.md

 Our example scenario is below:

     There is a contact form feature on our website that uses a FormView and a Form.
 We want to add a recaptcha widget to this form, but the widget needs to use Javascript, which means we need a nonce available in the widget context.
 We also need to include external JS files, which means the form media needs to be CSP-aware too.

 ### How to use
-Simply add **CSPViewMixin** to your FormViews, and **CSPFormMixin** to your Forms or ModelForms.
+Simply add **CSPViewMixin** to your Views, and **CSPFormMixin** to your Forms or ModelForms.
+You will need to use both mixins together, they don't work alone.

 ```python
 from csp_helpers.mixins import CSPFormMixin